mulesoft/osprey/README.md

 });
 ```

-osprey.get is always relative to the basePath defined in osprey.register.
+`osprey.get` is always relative to the basePath defined in `osprey.create`.

 #####Other supported methods